poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-15-cost-benefit.md

 ### Review

-Don't let the dry reviews on the back cover dissuade you (Forbes says, "Clear, well-argued").
+Don't let the dry reviews on the back cover dissuade you (Forbes says: "Clear, well-argued").
 Cass Sunstein's *The Cost-Benefit Revolution* is an awesome read for anyone interested in public policy or economics.
 He walks through the principles of cost-benefit analysis and considers a variety of challenges and case studies.
-The book won't keep you at the edge of your seat, but Sunstein's arguments well-written and organized—a pleasure to consume.
+The book won't keep you at the edge of your seat (unless, you're like, really into this), but Sunstein's arguments are well-written and organized—a pleasure to consume.

 [![](/resources/costbenefitrev.jpg)](https://www.amazon.com/Cost-Benefit-Revolution-MIT-Press/dp/0262038145)

-Here were my five key ideas:
+I took away five key ideas:

 - Cost-benefit analysis forces regulators to overcome biases and make a decision based on numbers.
 - Willingness-to-pay is an effective proxy for welfare, *regardless* of form.
 It can measure happiness, rights, meaning—even moral commitments.